State Quarter Errors List

 - 2001: New York, North Carolina, Rhode Island, Vermont, Kentucky

 - 2005: California, Minnesota, Oregon, Kansas, West Virginia

 - 2006: Nevada, Nebraska, Colorado, North Dakota, South Dakota

 - 2007: Montana, Washington, Idaho, Wyoming, Utah

 - 2008: Oklahoma, New Mexico, Arizona, Alaska, Hawaii

 - 2009: District of Columbia, Puerto Rico, American Samoa, United States Virgin Islands, Northern Mariana Islands

-These 56 quarters are a great way to snag a piece of American History and appeal to beginners and experience corn collectors alike.
-But, as mentioned earlier, unfortunately, there isn't a whole lot of value currently contained in regular mintage state quarters.
-Between 400,000,000 and 1,600,000,000 copies were minted of each.
+These 56 quarters are a great way to snag a piece of American history and appeal to beginners and experienced coin collectors alike.
+But, as mentioned earlier, there isn't a whole lot of value currently contained in regular mintage state quarters.
+Between 400,000,000 and 1,600,000,000 copies of each were minted.

-Unlike the regular minted coins, ones with errors are far fewer in number, and have a huge demand.
+Unlike the regular minted coins, those with errors are far fewer in number and have a huge demand.
 With the demand, values for these coins can sometimes reach up to several hundred dollars.
-Below is a list of the most common error coins from the collection, as well as approximate values for these rare state quarters:
+Below is a list of the most common error coins from the collection, as well as approximate values for these rare state quarters.

 - 1999 Delaware Spitting Horse Error: Die cracking at the Philadelphia mint led to some quarters with extra metal around the horse's mouth.
 This extra metal looks as if the horse is spitting.
 Depending on the progression of the die crack and the condition of the coin, these errors can bring in anywhere from $2-20.